 How expensive is Australia?

 It is often expensive, especially for lodging and domestic travel, but route quality matters as much as raw price.
+The budget usually gets worse when travellers add too many flights, one-night stops, or long drives that need recovery time.
+A selective route often feels better and costs less than a supposedly ambitious bargain plan.

 How many days do you need in Australia?